 anxiety disorders

 Living with anxiety can make everyday activities feel taxing and overwhelming.
-Common symptoms include excessive worry, restlessness, difficulty concentrating, and physical symptoms like a racing heart or muscle tension.
+Common symptoms include excessive worry, obsessions, restlessness, difficulty concentrating, and physical symptoms like a racing heart or muscle tension.
+Often these symptoms result in attempts to quiet that worries that end up developing into time consuming rituals or compulsions.

 Anxiety therapy includes understanding and managing the thoughts and sensations that are driving the symptoms.
 Uncertainty is often a trigger and increasing ability to tolerate it will also be practiced.
 In many cases, it is important to include a gentle progression of activities to build confidence and rewire your nervous system.
 Practicing both cognitively and behaviorally will help to relearn what is safe and what you are capable of doing.